JeremiahKaren/35percent.github.io/_posts/2018-10-06-ruby-triangle-goes-to-committee.md

 ![](http://35percent.org/img/rubytriangle2.png)

 Despite the affordable housing offer, the application has nonetheless excited much passionate opposition.
 The site is a SIL - site of strategic industrial land and the loss of industrial workspace is contrary to the local plan.
 The proposed development has 3 towers, one of 48 storeys another of 40 storeys.
-The [VitalOKR group](https://www.vitalokr.com/), a coalition of residents, businesses and community groups, have objected because of the loss of industrial land.
+The [VitalOKR group](https://www.vitalokr.com/), a coalition of residents, businesses and community groups, have objected to the loss of industrial land and impact on jobs.
 Thirteen businesses and a church currently occupy the site.

 One of the businesses ['Constantine Ltd'](http://www.const.co.uk) employs 130 local people and provides logistics to clients such as the Natural History museum and the Tate.
 It has lodged a [formal objection](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZMeZ3p9kp4Z69c9aEnicQ%3d%3d!%7d%7d%7d) to the planning application, claiming that the developer has made little effort to engage with them about alternative premises and surrender of their lease which runs for another 10 years.